gilnam74/vex-sneppet/VEX-for-artists.md

 ```

 #### Y = absolute(X)
-Absolute function returns the same value, but positive (inverted) if it was negative.
+The absolute function returns the same value, but positive (inverted) if it was negative.
 `X=-1 >> Y=1, X=1 >> Y=1`

 ```c